-Use this command to include another netlist in the current netlist.
-A netlist may be used as a subcircuit in one or more other netlists.
-The file path and file name shall be enclosed in single or double quotation marks.
+Use this token to include another netlist in the current circuit description.
+A The file path and file name shall be enclosed in single or double quotation marks.

-.INCLUDE '/myhome/subcircuits/diode_circuit'
+.INCLUDE '/myhome/subcircuits/diode_circuit ́

-8.Comments
+8. Comments

 Comments require an asterisk () as the first character in a line or a dollar sign (\$) directly in front of the comment anywhere on the line.
 For example: